ncbi/vadr/documentation/install.md

 current directory.
-It will download and install VADR and the required module libraries [sequip](https://github.com/nawrockie/sequip), [Bio-Easel](https://github.com/nawrockie/Bio-Easel), as well as the binary executables of [Infernal](http://eddylab.org/infernal/) and the NCBI BLAST package (for either Linux or Mac/OSX).
+It will download and install VADR and the required module libraries [sequip](https://github.com/nawrockie/sequip), [Bio-Easel](https://github.com/nawrockie/Bio-Easel), as well as the binary executables of [Infernal](http://eddylab.org/infernal/), the src distribution of [HMMER](http://hmmer.org), and the NCBI BLAST package (for either Linux or Mac/OSX).

 The installation requires that you have the perl Inline module installed on your system.
-If not, the installation script will fail.
+If not, the installation script may fail.
 If this happens, read [this](#inline).

 When `vadr-install.sh` is finished running it will print important